todak2000/chimoney/README.md

 1. Landing Page

-- Signup/Signin seamlessly using google auth only
+- Signup/Signin/Signout seamlessly using Firebase/Google authentication only

 2. Dashboard/Overview

-- View their dashboard availing them their wallet balances (chi, momo and airtime).
+- View their dashboard availing them of their wallet balances (chi, momo and airtime).
-- View a AreaChart Trend of their finances for a succint overview
+- View an AreaChart Trend of their finances for a succinct overview
 - Send money to both chimoney users and non-users alike via
   - P2P - directly via wallet IDs (users)
   - Email just like paypal (users)
   - Bank account transfer from wallet (non-users)
-- Recieve money from both chimoney users and non-users alike via
+- Receive money from both chimoney users and non-users alike via
   - Payment link - Generate payment link for clients to pay into your chimoney wallet
   - Users themselves can top-up their wallet balance via Credit/Debit Card
 - Navigate to `Transactions` to view their transactions